 Articular cartilage is a very important component of a healthy knee joint.
 It covers the ends of each of the bones and allows for a fluid, smooth, painless motion of the knee.
 When an area of the cartilage becomes damaged, a patient will experience swelling and pain with activities, and over time, this process will continue to progress which eventually leads to complete loss of cartilage down to the bone.
 When this happens, a diseases known as osteoarthritis becomes present.
 This continues to cause progressive symptoms of knee pain and stiffness.

 When a patient presents damage to the articular cartilage, or an articular cartilage defect, it is of the utmost importance to treat this appropriately in an effort to restore the damaged area and preserve the surrounding cartilage.
 This treatment will depend on many factors including size of the defect, depth, location, associated injuries in the knee, age, and activity goals.
-In many cases of a focal cartilage defect, an articular cartilage defect surgery, such as chrondoplasty or Microfracture, is recommended by Dr. Jeff Padalecki, Austin, Texas knee surgeon.
+In many cases of a focal cartilage defect, an articular cartilage defect surgery, such as chondroplasty or Microfracture, is recommended by Dr. Jeff Padalecki, Austin, Round Rock, and Cedar Park, Texas communities knee surgeon.

 There are a variety of surgical procedures that can be used to treat articular cartilage damage.
-These include chondroplasty, Microfracture, osteochaondral autograft transfer, or osteonchondral allograft transplantation.
+These include chondroplasty, Microfracture, osteochondral autograft transfer, or osteochondral allograft transplantation.
 Listed below are some of the specific behind each technique:

 - Microfracture is a technique used in patients who have a full thickens loss of cartilage.
 It is a technique where a small pick is used to make holes in the bony surface of the defect.
 This allows the flow of marrow elements and stem cells which form a clot over the defect and eventually cover the area with a fibrocartilage layer.